How to Manage an Assignment Despite Objection: 5 Tips for Facilities

 Each state nursing board or nursing union utilizes its own version of an ADO form, which covers employees working in that state.
 While they all vary in terms of layout or design, each form contains similar elements, including:

-• The nurse’s name, license number, and place of employment.
+- The nurse’s name, license number, and place of employment.

-• The supervisor’s name and date/time of notification.
+- The supervisor’s name and date/time of notification.

-• The reason for the nurse’s objection.
+- The reason for the nurse’s objection.

-• The unit’s census details, including the number of patients and staff members.
+- The unit’s census details, including the number of patients and staff members.

-• A space to outline any actual or potential patient harm that may have been caused.
+- A space to outline any actual or potential patient harm that may have been caused.

 Assignment Despite Objection: Example Scenario

 The ADO process can seem confusing out of clinical context.
-The table below lists the steps involved when a nursing professional files an ADO, along with a scenario to help highlight the process in a realistic clinical situation.
+The table below details the steps involved when a nursing professional files an ADO, along with a scenario to help highlight the process in a realistic clinical situation.

-1. The RN expresses concern to their supervisor.
 Nurse Emily has been assigned the care of three complex patients in her ICU unit.
 According to her state’s nurse staffing ratios, she should be responsible for a maximum of two patients at any given time.
+Upon receiving her assignment, Emily raises her concerns about patient safety and the inappropriateness of the assignment to her unit manager. |

+Emily finds a copy of her state’s ADO form on her hospital’s website and completes the form, filling in details about the assignment and her attempt to find a resolution.
 She submits copies to her supervisor, the facility’s professional practice committee (PPC), and her labor representative.
-She also keeps a copy in her own personal records.
+She also keeps a copy in her own personal records. |

-3. Facility management receives and dates the form.
-Emily’s unit manager signs and dates the form once it has been received.
+Emily’s unit manager signs and dates the form once it has been received. |

-4. Management responds to Emily and notifies the PPC of the situation.
+4. Management responds to Emily and notifies the PPC of the situation. |

 Emily’s manager has one week to process and review the form, and respond to her submission.

-When she receives her response later that week, it contains a written apology from Emily’s unit manager for placing her in that challenging situation and outlines a plan forward to prevent the situation from happening again in the future.
+When she receives her response later that week, it contains a written apology from Emily’s unit manager for placing her in that challenging situation and outlines a plan forward to prevent the situation from happening again in the future. |

 Managing an ADO: 5 Tips for Facilities

 As you review how the Assignment Despite Objection form submission process works, you’re probably looking for tips on how to effectively manage these situations in your unit or facility.
-Below, we review five key strategies for managing an ADO safely and effectively.
+Below, we provide five key strategies for managing an ADO safely and effectively.

 1. Ensure All Patient Assignments Meet Mandated State Staffing Ratios

 A key step to keeping clinical operations running smoothly is to prevent ADO situations from arising in the first place.
 Adhering to your state’s legally mandated staffing ratios is the first step to ensuring compliance and safety.
+Acuity concerns can also initiate an ADO, meaning in healthcare environments like inpatient settings, the severity and complexity of each patient’s condition must be accounted for when creating assignments.

 2. Provide Staff Training on ADO Protocol